 - Do not connect vCloud Director directly to the public Internet.
 Always protect vCloud Director network connections with a firewall.
 Only port 443 (HTTPS) must be open to incoming connections.
 Ports 22 (SSH) and 80 (HTTP) can also be opened for incoming connections if needed.
 In addition, the cell-management-tool requires access to the cell's loopback address.
-All other incoming traffic from a public network must be rejected by the firewall.
+All other incoming traffic from a public network, including requests to JMX (port 8999) must be rejected by the firewall.

 Table 1.
 Ports That Must Allow Incoming Packets From vCloud Director Hosts Port Protocol Comments 111 TCP, UDP NFS portmapper used by transfer service 920 TCP, UDP NFS rpc.statd used by transfer service 61611 TCP AMQP 61616 TCP AMQP

 - Do not connect the ports used for outgoing connections to the public network.